 I paid for the room and got the key, unloaded the car making lots of trips back and forth.
 Then sorted out the basics wash gear and essentials and then went and had a drink at the bar.

-I asked about my friend Carol at her hotel and with help from the pool lady seemed to find the room, but no one was home, would try again later.
+With help from the pool lady seemed to find the room, but no one was home.
+Would try again later.

 It was one of those hot afternoons, so it was so good to just lay on the bed for an hour.

 Eventually finding my friend Carol and her family, and they invited me out to dinner with them in the evening.

 We chatted, and I got to meet the whole family who was very friendly and such nice people.